AndyMc3000/ci-ms3-pool-club/README.md

 The CPC site employs the following features/functionality;

 * Bootstrap Navigation Bar on all pages.
-* Bootstrap Carousel on index.html.
+* Bootstrap 'Hero' Carousel on index.html, and Carousels for sponsor banner adverts on all pages.
 * Bootstrap Cards on all pages to contain content sections.
 * Bootstrap Responsive Grid system.
 * JavaScript for Bootstrap validation.